Thecosmiccat/RPS-battle-royal/README.md

 # Running
 just open the html file using a web browser

+Or open it using live server in vs code

 # How To Use
 - chose your bet for which team will win
 - after you will get coins if your prediction was right